sape-ru/enterprise-exception/docs/hde/en/dummies/customizable-exception.md

 ### Overview example script

-This repository contains an example script with a few classes and exceptions properties configured for a quick review of the built-in properties.
+The repository contains an example script with a few classes and exceptions properties configured for a quick review of the supported properties.
 Just launch it in a CLI:

 ```php
 php examples/customizable.php